Intercargo

 All too frequently however, there is a significant delay between the time at which a report, or an initial report, is submitted by an accident investigating organisation and the point at which that information becomes publicly available.
 Industry observation reveals that some investigations focused on the immediate causes but demonstrated a lack of effort to understand the root cause of the incidents.

 The bulk carrier industry should not be reluctant to make bold changes to ship design in order to further improve the safety and survivability of dry bulk vessels.
-Flag state reports of casualties must question and strive to alter existing SOLAS, MARPOL, LOADLINE, IMSBC Codes and conventions if crew lives are to be saved.
+Flag state reports of casualties must question and strive to alter existing SOLAS, MARPOL, LOADLINE, IMSBC Codes, and conventions if crew lives are to be saved.

 Every year, the INTERCARGO Bulk Carrier Casualty Report provides an analysis of casualty statistics covering the previous 10 years.
-During the 10-year period from 2012 to 2021, it was reported that 27 bulk carriers over 10,000 deadweight tonnage (dwt) were lost with the death of 92 seafarers.
+During the 10-year period from 2014 to 2023, it was reported that 21 bulk carriers over 10,000 deadweight tonnage (dwt) were lost with the death of 89 seafarers.
 Cargo liquefaction remains the greatest contributor to loss of life and grounding remains the greatest cause of ship losses.

 Updates